OLED1/chia-manager/README.md

 - Full management via webgui
   - Update and restart the host system
   - Update your chia version fully automatically
-  - Send and receive money via the Web-GUI secured through a second factor
   - Detect and check your plots periodically
-  - Manage Windows systems too
+  - Manage MS Windows systems too
 - Complete monitoring
   - Get an email if a service or server is not running or recently died
   - Be able to detect immediately if you might lose money